PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 ![GitHub Desktop cloning to disk](../../images/docs/contribute/github-desktop-cloning-to-disk.png)

-Once clone the GitHub Desktop interface will change to the following:
+Once the clone has completed the GitHub Desktop interface will change to the following:

 ![GitHub Desktop cloned successfully](../../images/docs/contribute/github-desktop-cloned.png)

-To view the code for the website click the **Open in Visual Studio Code** button.
+To view the code for the website click **Open in Visual Studio Code**.
 Dialogs may appear around permissions and trust as you open Visual Studio Code.

 Once you have Visual Studio Code open, select the **Terminal** menu option.
 Within the dropdown select **New Terminal**.
 This will open a new terminal window within Visual Studio Code:

 ![Visual Studio Code terminal](../../images/docs/contribute/visual-studio-code-terminal.png)

 Don't worry!
-We only need to run a few commands in the terminal.
+We only need to run a few more commands in the terminal.

 </HiddenSection>